 The Frequency Of Identity And Access Breaches

-The high incident rates in recent years could be attributed to a number of factors, including the increasing adoption of cloud technologies and the increase in numbers of remote and hybrid workers.
-Digital transformation and the adoption of cloud technologies have enabled organizations to structure themselves more flexibly and productively, but they also make it more difficult for IT teams to keep track of who is accessing what data from where, and on which device.
+The high incident rates in recent years could be attributed to several factors, including the increasing adoption of cloud technologies and the increase in remote and hybrid working.
+Digital transformation and the adoption of cloud technologies have enabled organizations to structure themselves more flexibly and productively, but they also make it more difficult for IT teams to keep track of who is accessing what data from where.

-- Organizations that haven’t invested in strong cloud-cybersecurity tools for remote employees (including on personal devices when needed), such as MFA and email security technologies, will be at risk from phishing attacks and password cracking attempts.
+- Organizations that haven’t invested in strong cloud cybersecurity tools for remote employees (including on personal devices when needed), such as MFA and email security technologies, are more at risk from password-cracking attempts and phishing attacks.

 Identity Security Breach Methods

 The key detail involved in all identity and access security attacks is the user’s login credentials.
-According to a recent survey, 8 out of 10 of us find password management difficult.
-There are a number of reasons for this, including:
+Unfortunately, many of us fail to implement strong password practices for the following reasons:

 - Having to manage too many accounts